 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.31% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Denton does not have a public transit system used by locals to get to and from work.
+Denton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Denton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.15% of adults 25 and older in Denton have a college degree.